Essential travel tips for a vacation in Iceland

 - Buses and public transport within Reykjavik and Iceland – Save money and choose a more environmentally friendly way to travel in Iceland.

-- Road conditions in Iceland – If you are driving in Iceland, please study the conditions of the roads.
+- Road conditions in Iceland: If you are driving in Iceland, please review the current conditions.
 Be especially careful to do so in winter.

-- The weather in Iceland – Iceland weather is changeable so make sure you follow the forecast, it is especially important to so in winter.
+- The weather in Iceland – Iceland’s weather is changeable, so make sure you follow the forecast, as it is essential to do so in winter.

-- Forecast for northern lights – The northern lights are elusive.
+- Forecast for northern lights – The lights of the north are elusive.
 This forecast can help you find them.

 - Opening times and locations of swimming pools and geothermal hot tubs